thegrumpys/odop/docs/Help/DesignTypes/c_spring.md

     7     USER_SPECIFIED

 For a compression spring, the end type directly impacts calculation of INACTIVE\_COILS.
-L\_SOLID, pitch and other variables are affected indirectly.
-Other variables are impacted indirectly.
+L\_SOLID, pitch and other variables are impacted indirectly.

 Additional information may be found in the documentation sections for EQNSET.

 When END\_TYPE is set to one of the standard (non USER_SPECIFIED) selections, the quantities described above as "directly impacted" will be set by the program from values contained in internal tables.
 If the user attempts to alter one of the "directly impacted" values without first changing the value of END\_TYPE to USER_SPECIFIED, the attempt will be immediately over-written with the value from the internal table.

 When the value of END\_TYPE is
 USER\_SPECIFIED, the constants described above as "directly impacted"